 Orientation is required for ALL incoming students at Truett Seminary.
 Register now!.

 Please take a few minutes to fill out this short questionnaire which will help us in placing you in a compatible Covenant Group by the start of the upcoming semester.
 Don't know what a Covenant Group is?
 Find the answer on the the Spiritual Formation website and take a moment to read a letter from Spiritual Formation.

 Please sign up for your introductory Financial Counseling session by selecting a 30 minute time slot on the signup calendar.
+Time slots begin with the first week of classes for the semester.
+If you have questions that you would like to discuss before the semester begins, please contact the Director at Theresa_Steen@baylor.edu to set up a phone appointment or a time to stop by the office if you will be in Waco.
 If you would like or need additional time, another appointment can be scheduled at a later time.
 This is your chance to discuss how you will be funding your time at seminary and any questions or concerns you have with it.
-Students are expected to schedule this appointment by September 30, 2016 (for the Fall semester) and April 5, 2017 (for the Spring semester).
+Students are expected to schedule this appointment by September 30, 2017 (for the Fall semester) and February 28, 2018 (for the Spring semester).
 Please contact Theresa_Steen@baylor.edu for more information.

 Before beginning class, you must submit the completed health form to the Health Services office.
 You will need to make an appointment with your doctor, so don't wait!Additional details are available at the Baylor Health Services page.